OSHA 10 Training: 2026 Complete Guide With State Rules

 This is a more specialized course for workers in shipyards, marine terminals, and longshoring operations.
 The training covers the unique hazards found in these environments, such as crane safety, confined space entry on vessels, and personal flotation devices.

-For an affordable and convenient option, you can get your official card through a trusted platform.
-For example, you can start your OSHA 10 training with SkillCat for a low cost and complete it on your own schedule.
+Online training offers significant flexibility and affordability, allowing you to learn at your own pace without commuting.
+For an affordable and convenient option, you can start your OSHA 10 training with SkillCat and complete it on your schedule.

 How to Spot and Avoid Fake OSHA Cards